 After a quick wander in Vienna’s 19th district, I find the “Konditorei Oberlaa” confectionary cafe for an afternoon coffee sit-down.
 “Oberlaa” is a local cafe chain, and one my host recommended because there are many locations throughout the capital city.
 The cafe is about two-thirds full with local residents.
 And then there’s me; and that’s ideal.

 The coffee is steaming hot, strong, foamy.
-The drink’s slight bitter and creamy combo provide the right caffeination counterpoint.
+The drink is slight bitter and creamy combo provide the right caffeination counterpoint.
 This has been a perfect coffee-and-cake moment, away from the inner city.

 Plachutta Hietzing (13.)

 I’m eager to try the Tafelspitz at Plachutta after reading reviews and watching videos.
-The cooking method reminds me of Mum’s beef soup, but it’s also a reminder of the universality of food.
+The cooking method reminds me of Mum’s beef soup, but it also reminds me how food is shared and universal.

 I’ve been running errands and food shopping for most of this weekday morning.
 Naturally, the munchies hit, and it’s time to visit one of the many neighbourhood restaurants for their weekday lunch specials.
 Down the street at Salzberg, there’s subway construction in the area, but they still have tables outside on the sidewalk.
-I get Sauerbraten mit Weisskohl und Brotknödel (braised pork served with cabbage & bread dumplings; carbonated unfiltered apple juice), Apfelstrudel (apple strudel), and gespritzter naturtrüber Apfelsaft (carbonated unfiltered apple juice).
+I get Sauerbraten mit Weisskohl und Brotknödel (braised pork served with cabbage & bread dumplings), Apfelstrudel (apple strudel), and gespritzter naturtrüber Apfelsaft (carbonated unfiltered apple juice).

 Side Kebap (5.)